Tomball, Texas: History

+Tomball was the subject of considerable scandal during the 1914 Texas gubernatorial primary election; Thomas Ball, the town's namesake, ran as a Prohibitionist Democrat, but was defeated by the Constructionist Democrat James Ferguson.
+Some of Ferguson's supporters visited Tomball and found it to be a town littered with alcoholics; they brought back photos of Tomballians staggering out of at least four saloons.
+The Ferguson campaign publicized these pictures to show the supposed contradiction between the town's prohibitionist namesake and its decidedly non-prohibitionist behavior; Ball resigned from the race as a result and later stated, "If they had not named that town after me, I would have been the next governor of Texas."

 Geophysical prospecting predicted the discovery of the Tomball Oil Field before the discovery well was drilled on 27 May 1933.
 Production was from the Cockfield Formation at a depth of about 5000 ft.
 The discovery produced an oil boom with many oil companies subsequently showing interest in the area.
 By 1935, 2,750,000 barrels of oil had been produced from 200 wells.
 Humble Oil Company, struck a deal with the town through which they would provide water and natural gas free of charge to the residents in exchange for rights to drill on the land.
 This agreement lasted until 1988.

 Tomball incorporated in 1933.
 Because of the 1933 incorporation, Houston did not incorporate Tomball's territory into its city limits.